Drivers on Stagecoach picket line give latest update on Sheffield bus strike

-Stagecoach strike Sheffield: Drivers on picket line say ‘we’ve had enough of low pay’
+Sheffield bus strike: Stagecoach drivers on picket line say ‘we’ve had enough of low pay’

 Sheffield Stagecoach bus drivers have explained why they are striking this week, as Unite members braved freezing temperatures to back their action.